jakeyjakeyy/dfchronicles-dev/README.md

     Holds files for the Browser app, a div that displays most information on the web application.

+  - **browser.css & browser.js**

+    Style and function of the main browser div to display apps inside.

+  - **listitem.css & listitem.js**

+    Reusable app to display various information on a card.

+  - **rating.js**

+    Simple app to handle user rating of a generation.

+  - **viewgen.css & viewgen.js**

+    App to display a generation's information including comments, ratings, and more.

   - **upload/upload.css and browser/upload/uploadxmlform.js**

     Style and function of the upload form for users to upload their game files to the web application.